-The bored pile retaining wall is installed from existing ground level.
+The diaphragm or pile retaining wall is installed from existing ground level.
 The main bearing piles are also installed with very accurately placed structural steel columns cast into them as part of the piling process.

 The ground floor slab is cast, leaving a hole in the centre, and the basement excavated from underneath.
 The spoil is removed via the hole.
 The piles are already in place, as are the structural columns.
 Construction can therefore carry on upwards as well as down, without waiting for the basement to be finished.